How Not To Waste 60% Of Your Capability!

 In my imagination the hole is getting deeper!
 Collectively the impact of the onlookers encourages more effort to be engaged in digging ever deeper.

 For me the hole for me represents a toxic pit.
-What happens when you could think of it as representing an organisation?
+What happens when you think of this image as representing an organisation?

 To my mind this is not the solid foundation upon which to build or develop a successful business.
 And yet the actions of key players within the business cause our efforts to be directed to the wrong place.
 Is it only me, or do you think that this is wasted effort?